-We have analyzed Data from 2019 are further used to study the seasonal variation of very long period noises ( $\geq 5$ s), as shown in Figure 8.
-The results show that winters are noisier than the summers as suggested by Anthony et al. (2022); D'Alessandro et al. (2021), however there is no significant variation among long periods even though main noise sources for each period are different previous studies (Stutzmann et al., 2000; McNamara and Buland, 2004; Anthony et al., 2022; D'Alessandro et al., 2021) with the number of stations that are noisier during winters with respect to summer can go up to 121 in 16 s with median noise level change up to 1.55 dB.
-Despite the difference in noise sources potentially contributing in the long periods (Figure 1), no significant variations have been noticed among different periods and no particular effect related to any specific source has been found.
+We have analyzed the seasonal variation of very long period noises, as shown in Figure 8.
+The results show that winters are noisier than the summers as suggested by Anthony et al. (2021); D'Alessandro et al. (2021), however there is no significant variation among long periods even though main noise sources for each period are different (Figure 1).